-After a month in the windy North of Brazil, a week of which was spent in Jericoacoara we aimed to travel as ethically as possible throughout the region.
+After a month in the windy North of Brazil, a week of which was spent in Jericoacoara we aimed to travel responsibly throughout the region.
 Read on to find out how we went about that!

 While most travellers fly in/out of the North for a week at a time, Moo and I were determined to get to know the state of Ceara as best we could.
 We ended up spending a month in the tropical north, splitting our time between Taiba and Jericoacoara.